Ultraworking/pentathlon-guidance/work-cycles.md

 This was also Sebastian’s takeaway: by listing out all the problem areas on his website he fixed it probably in a third of the time.
 Make your list really concrete and then get it done.

-How to figure out what to do
+**How to figure out what to do**

 My question:

 &gt; Sebastian, could you talk a bit about the macro-planning of work?
 My biggest issue is what things to work on in given day.
 There are so many factors that are kind of hard to estimate like time for completion, impact, potential for new opportunities, etc. So I often I just guess and it feels kind of arbitrary.
 Got any tips?

-First, don’t stress, enjoy.
+"First, don’t stress, enjoy.
 I was in your situation a couple of times.
 It’s terrifying but also really cool.
-A cool place to be.
+A cool place to be."

-Want to meet more people?
-Instead of organizing it as a project, you could do it as a daily thing.
-Coffee/socialize at noon, first three hours for cognitive work.

 Suggestions: